BlaqueDevs/se-assignment-day-5-technical-writing-and-review-tmlnaliaka/README.md

 - **Highlight key features in bullet points** for easy scanning.
 - **Avoid unnecessary details**—stick to what users need to know first.
 - **Provide a call-to-action** (e.g., “Get started in just three steps!”).

-Would you like examples tailored to a specific product or audience?